stardust-xs/dlg-endpoint/README.md

 ## Running the code

-To run the code, simply call the script like below:
+To run the code, simply clone the repo and call the script like below:
 ```bash
 $ python __main__.py
 ```